John Coyne (writer)

 John Coyne (born 1937) is an American writer.
 He is the author of more than 25 nonfiction and fiction books, including a number of horror novels, and his short stories have been collected in "best of" anthologies such as Modern Masters of Horror and The Year's Best Fantasy and Horror.
 A former Peace Corps volunteer and a lifelong lover of golf, he has edited and written books dealing with both subjects, including The Caddie Who Knew Ben Hogan, The Caddie Who Played With Hickory, and The Caddie Who Won the Masters.
 His most recent book is the love story Long Ago and Far Away.

 Life

 Coyne was born in Chicago, Illinois.
 At age ten he began working as a caddie at Midlothian Country Club.
 Both his parents were from the west of Ireland; his father was from a remote area, and had spoken only the Irish language until he was about twelve.
-As a result, Coyne grew up with bedtime stories of Ireland, on which he would later draw for his Dungeons and Dragons-influenced novel Hobgoblin.
+As a result, Coyne grew up with bedtime stories of Ireland, on which he would later draw for his Dungeons & Dragons-influenced novel Hobgoblin.

 After graduating from Saint Louis University, he earned a master's in English at Western Michigan University, served in the Air Force, and served in the Peace Corps from 1962 to 1964, teaching English at the Commercial School in Addis Ababa, Ethiopia.
 He currently lives in Pelham Manor, New York, with his wife and son, where he works in communications and edits PeaceCorpsWriters.org.